1 January 2010

 Special thanks to the RACT Pipes and Drums Band who came from Newcastle.

-They led the CORP section at the RFD march and I am please to say that everyone was instep at all times, Well done guys and gals.
+They led the CORPS section at the RFD march and I am please to say that everyone was instep at all times, Well done guys and gals.

 (Sgt Bob)